22 Things You Should Never Do on an Airplane

 Don’t fall asleep before takeoff

 If you do, it will be harder for you to equalize the pressure in your ears (which you’ll do more quickly if you chew gum or yawn).
 If you’re prone to flight-induced headaches, hold off on your snooze until your ears pop.
+Follow these 16 other air travel trips to ensure smooth flying.

 Don’t guzzle a soda